Regional 1 South East: London & South East Premier

 The division was renamed London & South East Premier in order to make it more obvious that it was a regional league and the pinnacle of the London & South East region.
 It continued to be a tier 5 league with promotion to National League 2 South and relegation to London 1 North or London 1 South.

+Regional 1 South East

+Following a reorganisation of the league structure by the RFU, this league is now one of six at tier 5.
+Promotion is to National League 2 East and relegation to either Regional 2 Anglia, Regional 2 South East or Regional 2 Thames depending on location.

 Promotion play-offs

-Since season 2000–01 there has been a play-off between the runners-up of London & South East Premier and South West Premier for the third and final promotion place to National League 2 South.
-The team with the superior league record has home advantage in the tie.
+Between seasons 2000–01 and 2018–19 there has been a play-off between the runners-up of London & South East Premier and South West Premier for the third and final promotion place to National League 2 South.
+The team with the superior league record has home advantage.
 At the end of the 2019–20 season the London and south-east teams have been the most successful with thirteen wins to the south-west teams six; and the home team has won promotion on fifteen occasions compared to the away teams four.